zhounapeuw/NAPE_imaging_postprocess/docs/_build/html/_sources/install_anaconda_sima.rst.txt

 Click the napeca folder which will contain the jupyter notebook.

-Click the main_parallel.ipynb link and a jupyter notebook will open.
+Click (or double-click) the jupyter notebook you want to use (.ipynb extension) link and a jupyter notebook will open.

 A jupyter notebook consists of cells where one can write and execute code.
 Typically the first cell contains lines for importing packages and dependencies.
-For example, for us to use the SIMA library and its functions, we must have an import sima line.

 * To run a cell, the easiest way is to press shift + enter
 * Refer to this guide for more details on how to use jupyter notebook: https://www.codecademy.com/articles/how-to-use-jupyter-notebooks